buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcConstructionMgmtDomain/Entities/IfcConstructionMaterialResource.md

 # IfcConstructionMaterialResource

-_IfcConstructionMaterialResource_ identifies a material resource type in a construction project.
+_IfcConstructionMaterialResource_ identifies a material resource type in a construction project.<!-- end of definition -->

 > HISTORY  New entity in IFC2.0.